Beringer Tame Blog

 Pick out your bugbears below, and read our tips and see if you can salvage your current role.
 We always think it’s best to leave a role knowing you did your best to stay.

-Well it’s we go to work for, after all.
+Well it’s what we go to work for, after all.
 Do you feel underpaid?
 Do you know that the guy opposite you takes home 3 grand more for doing a similar job?

-There are loads of excellent advice articles online with tips of how to ask for a pay rise, so we won’t go into too much detail here.
+There are loads of excellent advice articles online with tips on how to ask for a pay rise, so we won’t go into too much detail here.
 Often just plucking up the guts to ask can be half the battle, no matter how prepared you are.
 However, the very fact you’re asking should ring alarm bells in your line manager that they may need to work a little harder to keep you.
 Getting involved in a bonus scheme also shows that you are committed to working hard for the company, rather than just wanting more money.

 However, it takes more than money for ambitious, bright people like you to stay motivated.
 Maybe you’re struggling to see a future at your current company, or maybe someone’s been promoted over you.
 It can be really disheartening and tempting to leave.